jessicameyer23/Amazon_Vine_Analysis/README.md

 There doesn't appear to be a great bias towards positive reviews based on whether respondents were paid as the percentages were 40% compared to 63%.

 Additional items to check:
-1. However, because the number of paid reviews was so small in comparisoin to non-paid reviews, we could increase our sample size (more years, etc.) to better understand if we can make that determination.
+1. However, because the number of paid reviews was so small in comparison to non-paid reviews, we could increase our sample size (more years, etc.) to better understand if we can make that determination.
 2. I would aldo be interested to see if there are any trends in the paid 5 star reviews, including one person doing more multiple reviews, etc.
-3. I would like to evaluate the criteria used to identify participants for the paid reviews.
+3. I would also look at about 5-10 additional data sets perform similar calculations.